Ketoconazole (Generic Name)

 Call your doctor or nurse as soon as possible if you have any of the following symptoms:

-- Nausea, vomiting, or itching that prescribed medicine does not help
+- Nausea, vomiting, itching, rash or other skin problemsthat prescribed medicine does not help

-- Persistent loss of appetite or rapid weight loss (more than 5 pounds in 1 week)
+- Persistent loss of appetite or rapid weight loss (more than 5 pounds in a week)

 - Extreme weakness that interferes with normal activities